Qui Tam Lawyers for Whistleblowers

 What is the False Claims Act?

 Initially enacted by President Lincoln to curb rampant profiteering during the Civil War, the False Claims Act is the most effective whistleblower law ever passed to protect and reward whistleblowers who expose fraud in government contracting.
-Acting under the law’s qui tam whistleblower provisions, KKC has helped its clients recover hundreds of millions of dollars that government contractors had stolen from American taxpayers.
+Acting under the law’s qui tam whistleblower provisions, the qui tam lawyers at KKC have helped clients recover hundreds of millions of dollars that government contractors had stolen from American taxpayers.

 The qui tam provisions of the False Claims Act allow persons and entities with evidence of fraud against federal programs or contracts to sue the wrongdoer on behalf of the United States government.
 In qui tam actions, the government has the right to intervene and join the lawsuit.
 If the government declines, the private plaintiff may proceed on his or her own.